data-mechanics/course-2017-fal-proj/jtbloom_rfballes/README.md

 # CS 591 Fall 2017 Project #1: Data Retrieval, Storage, Provenance, and Transformations
 Jake Bloomfeld (jtbloom@bu.edu) and Ricardo Ballesteros (rfballes@bu.edu)
 ## Project Idea: Sustainability and Transportation in Boston
-## Potential Question: What part of Boston is the most "green"?

 ### Notes
 * We didn't use any APIs